 Look up into the night sky of Northumberland’s International Dark Sky Park and enjoy the marvel of up to 2000 stars at any one time.
 The Northumberland International Dark Sky Park is Europe’s largest, stretching across 1470 square kilometres of breathtaking scenery combining Northumberland National Park with Kielder Water & Forest Park.
 Due to its unspoiled skies and minimal light pollution it was awarded gold tier designation by the International Dark Sky Association, making it officially the best place in England for people to go to enjoy the night sky.

 Autumn offers prime viewing time, the nights are properly dark and the Milky Way can be seen overhead.
 Throughout November you might be lucky enough to see Meteor showers.
-As the temperatures drop in the night sky during the crisp winter months, the sky becomes more transparent making it even easier to see the glittering skies above us, if you're lucky enough you may spot a Meteor shower.
+As the temperatures drop in the night sky during the crisp winter months, the sky becomes more transparent making it even easier to see the glittering skies above us.

 It’s not just the Dark Sky Park where you can experience the beauty of the night sky.
 Head to the Northumberland Coast and with the right weather conditions you might be lucky enough to see the amazing Aurora Borealis.
 Commonly known as the Northern Lights, the Aurora Borealis is a spectacular natural light display that causes green and red swirls to dance across the sky.